 Most technicians agree that you can start working out after two weeks.
 Others say that if you don’t sweat much, and you’re healing better than normal, you can do a gentle workout after 10 days.

 If this is you, stick to stretches or gentle yoga.
 Anything heavier than that can risk damaging your brows.
 Rather than the thick luscious brows you were hoping for, you could end up with patchy lines instead.

 If you’re into your fitness, you might worry about taking a fortnight off from the gym.
 Two weeks may seem like a lot, but you don’t have to be completely inactive.
 Light walking can be a great way to stay in shape while you wait for your brows to heal.

 Stick to a slow pace and be sure you don’t break a sweat.
 After two weeks, your first few gym sessions might be harder than normal, but your body is clever.
 You should get back to your previous fitness levels after a while.

 Yes, you can shower after microblading!
-Just be sure to keep your brows away from direct water.
+Just be sure to keep your brows away from direct water don’t fully submerge your brows for a minimum of 3 days.
 If you think you’ll find it difficult, there are products you can buy to keep your brows dry.